-Figure 3 shows monthly-mean and annual-mean discharges for water year 2000 compared to normal (median of monthly-mean discharges for the period 1961-90) for 7 streamflow gaging stations - Little Fork River near Littlefork, Pigeon River at Middle Falls, Red Lake River at Crookston, Chippewa River near Milan, Mississippi River at Aitkin, Des Moines River at Jackson, and Crow River at Rockford.
-These stations are located in 4
+Figure 3 shows monthly-mean and annual-mean discharges for water year 2001 compared to normal (median of monthly-mean discharges for the period 1971-00) for 7 streamflow gaging stations: Little Fork River near Littlefork, Pigeon River at Middle Falls, Red Lake River at Crookston, Chippewa River near Milan, Mississippi River at Aitkin, Des Moines River at Jackson, and Crow River at Rockford.
+These stations are located in the following basins-Lake Superior, Red River of the North, Lake of the Woods, and the upper Mississippi River.

 Figure 1.
-Precipitation, in inches, during 2000 water year in Minnesota.
+Precipitation, in inches, during 2001 water year in Minnesota.